 These instructions are divided into two sets:

-- The external process you'll need to complete to acquire the unique certificate.
+- The external steps you have to complete in order to acquire the unique certificate.

-- The steps you'll perform on your Higher Logic site to import the certificate.
+- The steps you perform on your Higher Logic site to import the certificate.

 External steps